BIOH - Biology-Human

 BIOH 305 Human Skeletal Biology: 3 Credits (2 Lec, 1 Lab)

-PREREQUISITE: BIOH 185 or BIOH 201 or consent of instructor.
+PREREQUISITE: BIOH 201 or consent of instructor.
 (Sp) This course will offer students the opportunity to experience a comprehensive, investigative, and analytical study of the human skeleton.
 Topics will include histology, physiology, bone development, biomechanics, identification and interpretation of skeletal structures, and a study of pathology and trauma.
 Offered every even spring semester

 BIOH 320 Biomedical Genetics: 3 Credits (3 Lec)